 Adeo Brain Injury Services

-The problems faced by people with brain injury often require long-term, lifelong disease management approaches.
+The challenges faced by people with brain injury often require long-term, lifelong disease management approaches.
 Almost 5,000 people in Colorado are hospitalized annually as a result of a brain injury, and almost half of them continue to experience disability a year after their hospitalization.

 In 2002, Adeo became one of the first four agencies in Colorado to create a Supportive Living Program for adult survivors of brain injury.